VENICE, THE FLOATING CITY WITH GONDOLAS

 SAN GIORGIO MAGGIORE, VENICE

-The famous bell tower in Piazza San Marco has a twin tower.
-If you want to avoid the crowd at San Marco Square, you should head towards this smaller, separate island that does not connect to the main canals of Venice.
 San Giorgio Maggiore sits a short distance from the Venice Basin and the Grand Canal, easily accessible via Vaporetto or private water taxi.
 On the island are the beautiful Church of San Giorgio Maggiore and the large campanile that mirrors the one in San Marco Square.
-Take a walk through the harbor and see the boats moored there, visit the magnificent monastery, and take the elevator to the church roof to see the Neoclassic bell tower, where you can get a 360-degree view of the island city.
+Take a walk through the harbour and see the boats moored there, visit the magnificent monastery, and take the elevator to the church roof to see the Neoclassic bell tower, where you can get a 360-degree view of the island city.

 SANTA MARIA DELLA SALUTE